Skip to content

 For families who have chosen cremation services in Annapolis, MD for a loved one, the next decision involves what to do with the remains.
 Some choose to keep the cremated remains in their home, have them placed in a columbarium niche at a local cemetery, or scatter the ashes in a meaningful place.
 Atlantic Scattering offers assistance to families seeking water scattering as the final resting place for a loved one’s cremated remains.
 Atlantic Scattering is based in Maryland and scatters cremated remains in accordance with the state and federal laws.

 Atlantic Ash Scattering is a process where cremated remains are taken into the Atlantic Ocean, beyond 12 nautical miles from shore, for private placement.
 Utilizing biodegradable, eco-friendly receptacles for water scattering, the ash scattering process ensures all cremated remains are respectfully placed into the Atlantic Ocean.
-The scattering process is performed between the months June - October with notification provided at least 2 days prior to scattering date.
+The scattering process is performed between the months June - October with notification provided prior to scattering.

 Family members are not able to be in attendance.
 Photographs are taken during the placement of the biodegradable receptacle into the water, documentation recorded of the precise GPS longitude and latitude, and a certificate is issued to the family noting visual details of the Ash Scattering process.